IAS 12 Income Taxes

 Just be careful when making consolidated financial statements because often you just cannot simply combine deferred tax assets of a parent with deferred tax liabilities of a subsidiary and present them as 1 net amount.

 Want to dive deeper into IFRS?
 I’ve created the free report “Top 7 IFRS mistakes that you should avoid”.
-Sign up for email updates, right here, and you’ll get this report as well as 3 free important chapters from my course IFRS In 1 Day.
+Sign up for email updates, right here, and you’ll get this report as well the free IFRS mini-course.

 Please, watch the following video with the summary of IAS 12 Income Taxes: